 Search results: Sort lakes by water volume

-Below are lakes within USA > Mid-Atlantic > Pennsylvania > Compared by water volume.
+Below are lakes within USA > US Mid-Atlantic Region > Pennsylvania > Compared by water volume.
 This list does not represent all lakes in Pennsylvania, only the 40 Pennsylvania lake articles we have published on the LakeLubbers website.